 Repentance and belief go hand in hand.
 True belief results in repentance.
 In other words, we cannot repent in our own strength.
 We must believe in the Gospel of Jesus Christ, because it’s His kindness that leads us to repentance.
 (Romans 2:4)

 The Gospel is the message that we are all born sinners in need of forgiveness and no amount of good works can erase our guilt before God.
 The Bible teaches that there is no forgiveness without the shedding of blood and that the righteous and just penalty for sin is hell.
 But the good news is that out of His great love for unworthy sinners, Jesus Christ, both fully God and fully man, died on a cross and rose from the dead to pay the penalty for our sins.
 Jesus said in order to be forgiven, we must repent, believe, and receive Him as Lord and Savior.
-By grace, through faith in Christ, we have assurance of salvation and the promise of eternal life!
+By grace, through faith in Christ, we have assurance of salvation and eternal life!
 Those who are saved are born again – we are new creations and are given the gift of the Holy Spirit who dwells in our hearts permanently.

 Do you believe in the Gospel and what Christ has done on your behalf?
 If so, how does that impact your life?
 If not, I encourage you to put your faith in Him today.
 He is worthy of our complete trust!
 What might be keeping you from believing in Him today?
 I encourage you to surrender that to Jesus in faith.